rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 \pi(a|s, \theta) \triangleq \frac{e^{h(s,a,\theta)}}{\sum_b e^{h(s,b,\theta)}}
 $$
 Through these methods, we also have a simple way of dealing with **continuous action spaces**.
-In situations of partial observation (or imperfect function approximation), approximate policy methods can also **learn stochastic policies** (see page 323 for example).
+In situations of partial observation (or imperfect function approximation), approximate policy methods can also **learn stochastic policies** (<u>see page 323</u> for example).

 Sometimes directly optimizing the policy **may be easier** than learning the value functions and facilitates the design of policy parametrization.